 - Where more than two dwellings are adjacent and constructed by the same Purchaser, diversity in the front façade is required; in colour, material and architectural features.
-Substantial repetition of the same façade treatment will not be permitted. - Homes shall incorporate at least one habitable room window overlooking the primary street and/or public reserve where the public reserve is deemed the primary elevation. - Windows to bathrooms, w/c and wardrobes should not be located within the primary or secondary street elevations.
-Consideration may be granted where windows are minor, setback and are not obscurely glazed. - All elevations or portions of elevations visible from public view shall be finished in the same manner as the primary elevation.
+Substantial repetition of the same façade treatment will not be permitted. - Homes shall incorporate at least one habitable room window overlooking the primary street and/or public reserve where the public reserve is deemed the primary elevation. - Windows to bathrooms, w/c and wardrobes will not be permitted within primary elevations.
+Consideration may be granted for secondary elevations where windows are minor, setback and are not obscurely glazed. - All elevations or portions of elevations visible from public view shall be finished in the same manner as the primary elevation.